 A popular hands-on exploration of effervescence and chemical reactions: make sherbet and fizzy potions, watch raisins dance and create an exciting soda fountain!
 Suitable for all year groups.

 NEW!
 Fizzing Potions Part 2 – can be used to extend the workshop or as a second session.
-Continue your investigations with mini lava lamps and effervescent rockets.
+Continue your investigations with mini lava lamps and effervescent rockets, or pH testing.

 Year 1 Everyday materials; Year 2 Uses of everyday materials; Year 4 states of matter; Year 5 Properties and changes of materials.
 EYFS Understanding the World.